 This is better than lending them money because you give them what they need when they need it.
-This also helps you avoid unnecessary financial stress if they cannot repay you in full later on.
+This also helps you avoid unnecessary financial stress if they cannot repay you in full later.

 What happens if my friend doesn’t repay my loan?

-If your friend is unable to repay your loan, there are several options.
+If your friend cannot repay your loan, there are several options.

-For example, you can reach an agreement between the two of you, or if that fails, you can take them to court for repayment.
-While this might seem like a drastic step, it can be necessary in some cases.
+For example, you can reach an agreement between the two of you, or you can take them to court for repayment if that fails.
+While this might seem a drastic step, it can be necessary sometimes.

-When taking your friend to court, be prepared to provide evidence that the loan agreement was formal, which will make it difficult for your friend to dispute.
+When taking your friend to court, be prepared to provide evidence that the loan agreement was formal, making it difficult for your friend to dispute.

-However, you should try to seek repayment without going to court first.
+However, it would be best if you tried to seek repayment without going to court first.
 In many cases, this works, and you avoid the costs of a lengthy legal battle.
 Even if going to court is your only option, you should try all other avenues before doing so.